ibrhmaslnn/ibrhmaslnn/README.md

 Hi, I’m Ibrahim Aslan.
-I work in Turk Telekom as an assistant engineer at the Fixed Networks Inovasion and Test Center department.
+I work in Turk Telekom as an assistant engineer at the Fixed Networks Inovasion and Test Center department in Turkey.
 I am interested in data science and web frameworks.

 Here is my website which is uses artificial neural network algorithm to predict the likelihood of diabet.